Rod Clements: Career

 Lindisfarne reformed in 1977 and Clements continued to be part of the line-up, contributing many songs to albums such as Back and Fourth, The News, Sleepless Nights and Dance Your Life Away.
 Following Alan Hull's death in 1995 Rod became the band's main songwriter who, in partnership with producer and co-writer Nigel Stonier, provided the bulk of material for Lindisfarne's two last albums, Here Comes The Neighbourhood (1998) and Promenade (2002).
 The band finally broke up following a concert in Newcastle Opera House in November 2003.

 Clements' main role in Lindisfarne was that of bassist until 1990, when he moved to slide guitar and mandolin; his former role was filled thereafter by Steve Cunningham and latterly Ian Thomson.
 Clements also played violin from time to time, most notably in the instrumental break of "Fog on the Tyne", both on stage and on disc.

 Clements has also toured and recorded with Rab Noakes and Michael Chapman and performed on albums by Peter Hammill, Wizz Jones and Kathryn Tickell amongst others.
 He has also supplied bass, dobro, and guitar parts to albums by singer/songwriter Thea Gilmore, who has herself appeared on Rod's solo albums.

 Clements released the album One Track Mind in 1994, and followed this with Stamping Ground in 2000, having written or co-written each of the tracks.
 Another album, Odd Man Out was released in 2006.
 It was produced by Nigel Stonier.
 Spring 2008 saw the reissue with bonus tracks of One Track Mind.
-He continues to tour regularly, performing a mixture of Lindisfarne songs and his solo efforts.
+He continues to tour regularly, performing a mixture of Lindisfarne and solo songs.

 Songs written by Clements have been covered by artists including Melanie Safka and Joe Brown; and a Clements/Stonier composition, "Can't Do Right For Doing Wrong", was a British Top 30 hit for Erin Rocha at Christmas 2003.

-Clements re-joined Lindisfarne in 2015, replacing co-founder Ray Jackson retired from the band, with the band he now performs vocals, slide guitar, mandolin, violin.
+Clements re-joined Lindisfarne in 2015, replacing co-founder Ray Jackson who then retired from performing with the band.
+Rod now performs vocals, acoustic & electric guitar, slide guitar, mandolin and violin with Lindisfarne.